mike-source/sage/documentation/DOCUMENTATION.md

 Most of the code that forms the basis of this grid system is provided by [PocketGrid](http://arnaudleray.github.io/pocketgrid/) which uses ideas similar to Chris Coyier's '[don't overthink it grids](https://css-tricks.com/dont-overthink-it-grids/)' (it also manages to do this in 43 lines of CSS vs. Bootstrap grid's hundreds of lines, multiple files, mixins, negative margins and excessive markup).
 Both of the links above are relatively easy reading - building grid systems from scratch will no longer be a mystery to you!

-To better understand lets look at some markup:
+To better understand let's look at some markup:

 ```
       <div class="wrapper col-1-1-1-1">